 If you are a carer and feel that the person you care for would benefit from a Digital Passport, or if you yourself feel that you would benefit from one, then during the COVID 19 period you can use our series of videos and our template to teach yourself how to develop a Pamis Digital Passport.
 The passport can then be used on a computer, tablet or phone and, we hope will support you during this time.

-The PAMIS Digital Passport was developed nearly ten years ago by people who have profound and multiple learning disabilities (PMLD) and their family carers.
+The PAMIS Digital Passport was developed nearly twenty years ago by people who have profound and multiple learning disabilities (PMLD) and their family carers.
 People with PMLD communicate in ways that are not generally understood by those who are unfamiliar with them.
 Learning to recognise communication takes time and experience, particularly during illness or times of stress.
 PAMIS family carers, realising that their family members were struggling to make themselves understood, worked with PAMIS to develop the PAMIS Digital Passport- a simple multimedia approach to getting to know an individual with PMLD.
 Video and photographs easily show someone’s life, abilities and needs in a vivid way allowing the person to communicate with those who are unfamiliar with them and share their experiences in a way that is easily understood and easily conveyed to others.

 Caring is an intensive and isolating role and many family carers provide this 24/7 with little, if any respite.
 Family carers frequently find themselves having to repeat the same information over and over again to new carers, practitioners and those who are unfamiliar with their family member.
 This can be un-necessarily harrowing and exhausting for people who have already given so much of themselves to the caring role.
 The passport can help alleviate this by it’s approach, and carers have used it to record their unique knowledge of the family member they support.
 This has been particularly poignant during Covid-19, when some carers have become unwell and have had to pass their caring role on to carers who are unfamiliar with their family member’s needs.